Moving brings with it unimaginable possibilities and hopes.

 - Use USPS to ship heavy books (that actually weigh a lot when all are put together).

 - Research storage spaces and moving vehicles before you select one.
 Compare prices and services, and hitting two birds with one stone is the best way – find a company that offers storage plus shipping.
+Every city has different companies offering storage services.
+For example, there are some very affordable companies that offer storage services and moving boxes in Los Angeles that will take care of everything.

 - Keep track of everything you need to buy, sell, or pack.
 Keep a log of your duties – who are you hiring, if you do?
 How many boxes do you need?
 What are you selling off?
 How much will you earn?
 What’s your budget and how flexible is it?
 Remember to only spend when you have to – it’s always best to conserve as much money as you can while moving.